“Living by faith includes the call to something greater than cowardly self-preservation.”

 1.3 Skills of the Sharpener: The finest blade forged by the world’s best blacksmith will become no sharper than the physical skills and diligence of the person who maintains and sharpens it.
 There are no shortcuts, tricks, books, videos or classes that can transfer those skills through osmosis.
-I have shared information through the series of 30 articles on this blog that will help, but the end-user must develop the skills in their own eye and hands through their own efforts.
-Fortunately, anyone with two hands, at least one eye and some determination can obtain professional-level sharpening skills.
+I have shared information through the series of 30 articles on this blog that will help, but the end-user must develop the necessary skills in their own eye and hands through their own efforts.
+Fortunately, anyone with at least 1.5 hands, one eye and some determination can obtain professional-level sharpening skills.
 Please do it.

 Performance Criteria 2: Cutting Longevity